TrelisResearch/ai-worlds-fair-2025/mcp-agent-fine-tune/README.md

 # MCP Agent Fine-tuning

+Contents:
-An agent that bridges MCP JSON-RPC tool servers with OpenAI-compatible chat completion APIs.
+1. An agent that bridges MCP JSON-RPC tool servers with OpenAI-compatible chat completion APIs.
+This agent is used to generate "high quality traces".
+2. A fine-tuning notebook that takes those traces and fine-tunes a model on them.

 Materials:
 - Workshop slides [here](https://docs.google.com/presentation/d/16SLqCMKgxJRC9oWAG7nKpP3SM5KkCxfN56MN6e5xiOc/edit?usp=sharing).